-- Southend Children's Safeguarding Partnership guidelines -the SET Procedures (Southend, Essex and Thurrock) Child Protection Procedures - Keeping Children Safe in Education (DfE, 2021) - Working Together to Safeguard Children (DfE, 2018) - What to do if you're worried a child is being abused' (HMG, 2015) - The Prevent duty Departmental advice for schools and childcare providers (DfE, Aug 2015)
+- Southend Children's Safeguarding Partnership guidelines the SET (Southend, Essex and Thurrock) Child Protection Procedures - Keeping Children Safe in Education (DfE, 2022) - Working Together to Safeguard Children (DfE, 2018) - What to do if you're worried a child is being abused (HMG, 2015) - PREVENT Duty Counter-Terrorism and Security Act (HMG, 2015)

-Any staff member or visitor to the school must refer any concerns to the Designated Safeguarding Lead or Deputy Designated Safeguarding Lead.
+Any staff member or visitor to the school must refer any concerns to the designated safeguarding lead or deputy designated safeguarding lead.

-If the child is in immediate danger, or at risk of immediate harm, concerns will be referred by telephone to Children's Social Care and/or the Police.
-A telephone referral to Children's Social Care must be confirmed in writing within 48 hours, using the EHFSA form to provide the information required.
+Where there is risk of immediate harm, concerns will be referred by telephone to the MASH+ Team and / or the Police.
+A telephone referral to the MASH+ Team must be confirmed in writing within 48 hours, using the EHFSA form to provide the information required.

 The Early Help Family Support Assessment (EHFSA) should be used to support a child Protection referral.
-(The EHFSA form and guidance is available on the Southend Children's Safeguarding Partnership website and Southend Learning Network.
+(The EHFSA form and guidance is available on the Southend Children's Safeguarding Partnership website and Southend Learning Network).
 A completed EHFSA form contains all the information required for a child protection referral and should be sent to MASH+.
 Essential information will include the pupil's name, address, date of birth, family composition, the reason for the referral, whether the child's parents are aware of the referral, the name of person who initially received the disclosure, plus any advice given.
 This written confirmation must be signed and dated by the referrer.